-We've added a whole new page to our list of the best GTA 5 mods, so you can fill your game with even more destruction, customization, and fun.
+We've added yet another new page to our list of the best GTA 5 mods, so you can fill your game with even more destruction, customization, and fun.
 On the last page, we'll tell you what you need to install your mods.
 This article was originally published on May 6, 2015, but we're updating it regularly, so come back later for more.

 A warning before we start: Rockstar has clarified its stance on modding, and has said it does not ban players for modding their single-player game.
-Still, it's not clear what the consequences might be if you have single-player mods installed while you're playing online, even if you don't use them, so mod at your own risk.
-Don't ever use mods in GTA Online, and to play it safe, don't join GTA Online with even single-player mods installed.
+Still, don't ever use mods in GTA Online, and to play it safe, don't join GTA Online with single-player mods installed.

 Ever stealthily whack someone with a silenced pistol, in the absence of witnesses, and somehow the police still know?
 This Crime and Police Rebalance mod makes some changes in your favor.
 More crimes require a living witness to phone the cops, and the mod also slows down increases to your wanted level.